Insolvency practitioner privacy statement

-From time to time we may use the contact details you and your representatives have provided to us to send invitations, marketing materials, updates and other publications and information about our services which we feel may be of interest to you.
-Should any individual not wish to receive such communications please contact the Privacy Officer at the details set out at 1 above.
+From time to time we may use the contact details you and your representatives have provided to us to send invitations, marketing materials, updates, and other publications and information about our services that we feel may be of interest to you.
+Should any individual not wish to receive such communications please contact the privacy officer at the details set out at 1 above.

 Targeted emails from us may include additional data privacy information as required by applicable privacy laws.